Sandy Stuvik

-Sandy Nicholas Stuvik (แซนดี้ นิโคลัส สตูวิค; born 11 April 1995), also referred to as Sandy Kraokaew Stuvik, is a Thai racing driver.
+Sandy Nicholas Stuvik (แซนดี้ นิโคลัส สตูวิค; born 11 April 1995), also referred to as Sandy Kraokaew Stuvik, is a Thai-Norwegian racing driver.

 Career

 Karting

 Born in Phuket to a Norwegian father, Martin Stuvik, and a Thai mother.
 Stuvik began karting in 2002 in the local karting championships.
 He progressed to the Rotax Max Junior category by 2008, continuing to compete in local karting championships.

 Formula Renault

 In 2010, Stuvik moved into open-wheel racing, competing in the Asian Formula Renault Challenge with the Asia Racing Team.
 He finished every race of the season on the podium, including four wins, and clinched the championship title.
 He also won the series' Winter Cup.

 Stuvik moved to Europe in 2011, joining KEO Racing for Eurocup Formula Renault 2.0.
 He finished 28th, without scoring a point.
 He also competed in two rounds of the Formula Renault 2.0 Northern European Cup.

 For the next year Stuvik concentrated on the Northern European Cup.
 He had fourteen point-scoring finishes in twenty races on his way to fourteenth position in the series standings.